Generation of Maximal Snake Polyominoes Using a Deep Neural Network: Results for the SPS Diffusion model

-Before these results were obtained, the SPS Diffusion model was trained on a smaller dataset of grids smaller than $20\times10$.
-In this setting, the model generated snakes in square grids up to $23\times23$.
-After adding square grids up to $14\times14$ (and additional rectangular grids) to the training data, the model generated snakes up to $28\times28$.
+Before these results were obtained, the SPS Diffusion model was trained on a smaller dataset of rectangles smaller than $20\times10$.
+In this setting, the model generated snakes in squares up to $23\times23$.
+After adding squares up to $14\times14$ (and other similarly sized rectangles) to the training data, the model generated snakes up to $28\times28$.
 This improvement suggests that the model benefits substantially from additional data.
 Consequently, one possible approach is to generate new snakes with the model itself and include them in the training set for retraining.
-Such an iterative procedure could improve predictions in larger grids, although it cannot guarantee that the produced snakes are maximal and mainly serves to guide theoretical investigation of maximal snake lengths.
+Such an iterative procedure could improve predictions in larger rectangles, although it cannot guarantee that the produced snakes are maximal and mainly serves to guide theoretical investigation of maximal snake lengths.

 This procedure can in principle be repeated to generate increasingly large snakes, although it currently requires significant computational time.
 The SPS Diffusion model also makes several errors and produces forbidden patterns such as cells of degree $3$ (branching), cycles, forests of snakes and polyominoes, requiring more computation time in order to generate valid snakes, which, even then, yields only a few snakes, and even less maximal snakes.